Before working on your Optibike always turn off the main power switch located on the battery.

 - Speed – Speed Sensor, located on the front fork

-- Tail – Taillight wire, follows the large head cable into the frame
+- Tail – Taillight wire, follows the large main cable into the frame

 - Other connections are for future use, and are not used now.